“Charged $658 for Fold 6 inner screen replacement?”

 Cell phone insurance is a whole different thing.
 It steps in for the bigger messes, the “someone stole it,” “I lost it,” or “it’s completely destroyed, what now?” moments.

-Phone insurance covers the bigger disasters: theft, total loss, or damage so severe the device can't be repaired.
+Phone insurance covers the bigger disasters - theft, total loss, or damage so severe the device can't be repaired.
 Some insurance plans also cover accidental damage, but the key difference is that insurance replaces the phone when it's gone or beyond saving; not just when it needs a fix.

 Every phone you buy comes with a manufacturer's warranty out of the box.
 It's the brand's baseline promise: if something inside the phone fails on its own, within a set period, they'll fix it.